la2050/archive/_projects/2016/arts-for-incarcerated-youth-network-using-arts-to-build-camptocareer-pipeline-for-youth.md

   creative economies after release.
 Funds will leverage the current investment by LA County Probation and Arts Commission, enabling us to cover the full cost of our program.
+project_proposal_impact:
+  - Employment in the creative industries
+  - Jobs per capita
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+  - Unemployment (and opportunities) for the formerly incarcerated
 category: create
 body_class: banana